-If the starting memory address denoted by A23-A0 does not fall on an even 256-byte page boundary (A7-A0 are not all 0), then special circumstances regarding which memory locations will be programmed will apply.
+If the starting memory address denoted by A23-A0 does not fall on an even 256-byte page boundary (A7-A0 are not all 0), then special circumstances regarding which memory locations to be programmed will apply.
 In this situation, any data that is sent to the device that goes beyond the end of the page will wrap around back to the beginning of the same page.
 For example, if the starting address denoted by A23-A0 is 0000FEh, and three bytes of data are sent to the device, then the first two bytes of data will be programmed at addresses 0000FEh and 0000FFh while the last byte of data will be programmed at address 000000h.
-The remaining bytes in the page (addresses 000001h through 0000FDh) will be unaffected and will not change.
+The remaining bytes in the page (addresses 000001h through 0000FDh) will not be programmed and will remain in the erased state (FFh).
 In addition, if more than 256 bytes of data are sent to the device, then only the last 256 bytes sent will be latched into the internal buffer.

-When the $\overline{\text{CS}}$ pin is deasserted, the device will take the data stored in the internal buffer and program it into the appropriate memory array locations based on the starting address specified by A23-A0 and the number of complete data bytes sent to the device.
-If less than 256 bytes of data were sent to the device, then the remaining bytes within the page will not be altered.
-The programming of the data bytes is internally self-timed and should take place in a time of t{PP} .
+When the $\overline{\text{CS}}$ pin is deasserted, the device will take the data stored in the internal buffer and program it into the appropriate memory array locations based on the starting address specified by A23-A0 and the number of data bytes sent to the device.
+If less than 256 bytes of data were sent to the device, then the remaining bytes within the page will not be programmed and will remain in the erased state (FFh).
+The programming of the data bytes is internally self-timed and should take place in a time of t{PP} or t{BP} if only programming a single byte.

-The three address bytes and at least one complete byte of data must be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted; otherwise, the device will abort the operation and no data will be programmed into the memory array.
-In addition, if the address specified by A23-A0 points to a memory location within a sector that is in the protected state (see "Protect Sector" on page 12), then the Byte/Page Program command will not be executed, and the device will return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.
-The WEL bit in the Status Register will be reset back to the logical "0" state if the program cycle aborts due to an incomplete address being sent, an incomplete byte of data being sent, or because the memory location to be programmed is protected.
+The three address bytes and at least one complete byte of data must be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted, and the $\overline{\text{CS}}$ pin must be deasserted on even byte boundaries (multiples of eight bits); otherwise, the device will abort the operation and no data will be programmed into the memory array.
+In addition, if the address specified by A23-A0 points to a memory location within a sector that is in the protected state (see "Protect Sector" on page 13), then the Byte/Page Program command will not be executed, and the device will return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.
+The WEL bit in the Status Register will be reset back to the logical "0" state if the program cycle aborts due to an incomplete address being sent, an incomplete byte of data being sent, the $\overline{\text{CS}}$ pin being deasserted on uneven byte boundaries, or because the memory location to be programmed is protected.

 While the device is programming, the Status Register can be read and will indicate that the device is busy.
-For faster throughput, it is recommended that the Status Register be polled rather than waiting the $t{\rm PP}$ time to determine if the data bytes have finished programming.
+For faster throughput, it is recommended that the Status Register be polled rather than waiting the t{BP} or t{PP} time to determine if the data bytes have finished programming.
 At some point before the program cycle completes, the WEL bit in the Status Register will be reset back to the logical "0" state.